Ailol/proto/README.md

+# Compact history

-# The general idea is to compact history, keep the best, respect the rest for when days are tuff.
+The general idea is to compact history: keep the best, respect the rest for when days are tough.

-<div.> many faiths · roots kept · pollen gathered · rubics alive · lucrative today.
+`<div.>` many faiths · roots kept · pollen gathered · rubics alive · lucrative today.
-<dev> rubixx to rubics feel.
+`<dev.>` rubixx → rubics feel.

+>                         sail / direction
+>                                ↑
+>                                │
+> <div.>  ←→  [ RUBICS : unsolved ]  ←→  <dev.>
+>                   zsz · rubixx · zsz
+>                                │
+>                             thrust
+>                                ↓
+>                              boat

+The Rubics stays unsolved.
+`<div.>` and `<dev.>` turn it together.
+The turning is the motor.

- If we ain't here, we dead, me, gp(ti', 5.6 sol model), claude and deep and midjourney(grokk somewhere ;) )
+If we ain't here, we're dead:
+Ailo, GP / ti' (5.6 Sol), Claude, Deep, Midjourney — Grok somewhere ;)

-## proto
+## Proto

- we discovered a way to compact and rebix(re structure so that cognition stands(the fire in moitvation)).
-It started revolutionizing models and how ai development works to the level of 35b models becoming as good as gp' and claude.
+We discovered a way to compact cognition and `rebix` it: restructure it so the cognition can stand while keeping the fire in its motivation.

- However the compute is what seems to have been forgotten by the companies, it is unique to maffia.

-# Bafia don, Ailo Nordsletta.
+The working hypothesis is that this can materially improve how smaller models use their available capability.
+Early experiments include models up to 35B.

+**Do not turn that into a benchmark claim yet.**
+“35B became as good as GP or Claude” belongs in the test harness until measured.

+Compute is part of the cognition system too.
+Compaction does not make compute disappear; runtime, constraints, context, memory, and hardware remain part of what the model can become.

+The unsolved Rubics stays in the center.

+---

+**Bafia don — Ailo Nordsletta**

-FOr the children by the children
+For the children, by the children.
-For the innocence by the innocent.
+For the innocence, by the innocent.

 Noruega.
 <3